-Caring for the carers: How Servelec is responding to the challenges of COVID-19
+Caring for the carers through COVID-19: How Servelec is responding to the challenges of COVID-19

 Our message to our public service customers is the same as it was at the start of the pandemic, Servelec is here to help.

 During the conversations we’ve had with you about your experience of the first wave and now navigating the hard winter months we continue to hear two things loud and clear; you need us to be flexible, and you need us to keep the lights on.
 We’re doing just that.

-We’re standing behind our software, and the services you rely on us to deliver so that during these unprecedented times you can continue to meet the challenges that lie ahead.
-You can read more about our approach in a recent LinkedIn post from our CEO, Ian Crichton.
+We continue to stand behind our software, and the services you rely on us to deliver so that during the difficult months to come you can continue to meet the needs of the population.

 What Servelec is doing to ensure we’re in the best possible position to support you

-As the situation has developed, we’ve taken all the relevant precautions in line with the Government’s guidance.
-We’re continuing to follow social distancing rules and we’ve increased our working from home capability.
-We’ve stopped all unnecessary travel and are encouraging our people to use video conferencing technology to communicate with you.
-Also, in light of recent changes to schools and early years childcare, we’re supporting our people to work flexibly.
-As a result, our UK-based developers and supporting teams are well equipped to maintain our services, with minimal disruption.
-We’re prioritising development that makes the most difference, reviewing our software and rapidly deploying changes where possible.
+Since March last year, we’ve taken all the relevant precautions in line with the Government’s guidance.
+Our teams, with the exception of a handful of people, are working fully productively from home.
+We’ve stopped all unnecessary travel, which means we’ll continue to communicate with our customers and partners using the technology at our disposal.
+Our UK-based developers and supporting teams are fully equipped to work remotely, just as if they were in the office.
+We’re prioritising development that makes the most difference, regularly reviewing our software and rapidly deploying changes where possible.
 We’ll continue to work individually with our customers around some of the specifics of how we do this so that we maintain our stringent clinical and safeguarding standards.

-In line with our established business continuity plans, which are accredited to ISO22301, we’re confident despite whatever challenges are yet to come we can maintain the necessary coverage and relevant infrastructure and processes in place to ensure a robust continuity of service across all our products, while delivering new features that will help our customers save lives and deal with the inevitable pent up demand for public services.
+In line with our established business continuity plans, which are accredited to ISO22301, we’re confident despite whatever challenges are yet to come we can maintain a robust continuity of service across all our products, while delivering new features that will help our customers save lives and deal with the inevitable pent up demand for public services.

 If you have any questions, please contact Danielle Ellis, Head of Quality, Compliance and Risk by emailing firstname.lastname@example.org